nikita-volkov/jsonifier/README.md

 The library focuses on 2 aspects: **simplicity** and **performance**.
-The API consists of just a few functions and achieves performance that is **3 times** better than that of "aeson" in typical use-cases.
+The API consists of just a few functions and achieves performance that gets up to **3 times** better than that of "aeson" in typical use-cases.
-No case in which "aeson" performs better has been observed.
+In cases where we deal with really large documents (60MB) the performance of "aeson" becomes on par or even supercedes "jsonifier".

 # Performance